EricScyty3/Chinese-Checkers-Platform/README.md

 stack build
 ```

-This command will construct the necessary libraries based on the specifications from `package.yaml` and set up an environment under this folder, mainly for setting the dependencies for the Monomer libaray.
+This command will construct the necessary libraries based on the specifications from `package.yaml` and set up an environment under this folder, mainly for setting the dependencies for the Monomer library.

 Here is the link to the detailed [installation](https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md), also includes other platforms' instructions, in case you'd like to set up such an environment yourself.

 Notice that, you might be required to install additional packages based on your operating system as mentioned above, so please have a look at the provided link.
-In order to load all necessary libaraies, it might take around 10 minutes to fully install all libraries and packages after the `stack build` command.
+In order to load all necessary libraries, it might take around 10 minutes to fully install all libraries and packages after the `stack build` command.
 You will be able to see the number of downloaded packages and their progresses.

 If no error appears, you can then run `stack run Main`, then the application should be successfully executed.
 Initially, it's the same as the given `app` executable, but can be recompiled if you modify the code later on.